Home » London » Cutty Sark Tickets

 It usually depends on how much time you want to spend exploring the ship and its exhibits.

-However, allocating at least a couple of hours to explore the Cutty Sark and its exhibits in detail is recommended.
+However, allocating a few hours to explore the Cutty Sark and its exhibits thoroughly is recommended.

 Best time to visit the Cutty Sark